EU transport companies fear chaos through Britain on January 1st

 A spokesman for the British government said it had invested in the customs intermediaries sector to recruit and train agents and improve hardware and software for businesses, and that GVMS is currently being tested.

-“The delivery of border systems necessary for the end of the transition period is on track,” the spokesman said.
+“The delivery of border systems necessary for the end of the transition period is on track,” said the spokesman.